Trustworthy Transfer Learning: A Survey: Knowledge Trustworthiness

 In addition to understanding the transferability of pre-trained models, recent efforts have been devoted to exploring the explanations of distribution shifts across domains in the distribution space.
-There are two major frameworks for distribution shift explanations, including interpretable transportation mapping~\shortcite{KulinskiI23,stein2023rectifying} and natural languages~\shortcite{dunlap2024describing,zhu2022gsclip,zhong2023goal}.
-Specifically, on one hand, \shortciteA{KulinskiI23,kulinski2022towards} explain distribution shifts using interpretable transportation maps indicating how the source distribution can move to the target distribution in the distribution space.
-The crucial idea is to leverage optimal transport to find the optimal transportation map from user-defined interpretable candidates. \shortciteA{stein2023rectifying} further propose a group-aware shift explanation framework to rectify the group irregularities when explaining distribution shifts.
-On the other hand, \shortciteA{zhu2022gsclip} develop a GSCLIP system to explain distribution shifts of different image data sets in natural language.
-This system generates human-understandable natural language descriptions of distribution shifts as candidate explanations, and then quantitatively evaluates these candidates to identify the most reasonable ones. \shortciteA{zhong2022describing} study the explanations for text distribution shifts through natural languages.
-They prompt GPT-3~\shortcite{GPT3} to generate candidate explanations and then employ a verifier neural network to re-rank these explanations.
-Similarly, \shortciteA{dunlap2024describing} leverage visual-language models to generate candidate difference descriptions from image sets and then re-rank these candidates based on their effectiveness in distinguishing the two sets.
-In contrast, based on graphical causal models, \shortciteA{budhathoki2021did} propose a Shapley value~\shortcite{shapley1953value} framework to quantify the attribution for each causal mechanism for distribution shifts.
-The follow-up work~\shortcite{zhang2023did} further studies connections between model performance changes across domains and interpretable distribution shifts via Shapley values.
+There are two major frameworks for distribution shift explanations, including interpretable transportation mapping~\cite{KulinskiI23,stein2023rectifying} and natural languages~\cite{dunlap2024describing,zhu2022gsclip,zhong2023goal}.
+Specifically, on one hand, \citet{KulinskiI23,kulinski2022towards} explain distribution shifts using interpretable transportation maps indicating how the source distribution can move to the target distribution in the distribution space.
+The crucial idea is to leverage optimal transport to find the optimal transportation map from user-defined interpretable candidates. \citet{stein2023rectifying} further propose a group-aware shift explanation framework to rectify the group irregularities when explaining distribution shifts.
+On the other hand, \citet{zhu2022gsclip} develop a GSCLIP system to explain distribution shifts of different image data sets in natural language.
+This system generates human-understandable natural language descriptions of distribution shifts as candidate explanations, and then quantitatively evaluates these candidates to identify the most reasonable ones. \citet{zhong2022describing} study the explanations for text distribution shifts through natural languages.
+They prompt GPT-3~\cite{GPT3} to generate candidate explanations and then employ a verifier neural network to re-rank these explanations.
+Similarly, \citet{dunlap2024describing} leverage visual-language models to generate candidate difference descriptions from image sets and then re-rank these candidates based on their effectiveness in distinguishing the two sets.
+In contrast, based on graphical causal models, \citet{budhathoki2021did} propose a Shapley value framework to quantify the attribution for each causal mechanism for distribution shifts.
+The follow-up work~\cite{zhang2023did} further explores connections between model performance changes across domains and interpretable distribution shifts via Shapley values.